HBocaccio/On-the-application-of-Visibility-Graphs-in-the-Spectral-Domain-for-Speaker-Recognition/README.md

 ## How to cite

 Bocaccio, H., Iglesias-Pérez, S., Romance, M., Criado, R., Mindlin, G. B. (2025).
 On the application of Visibility Graphs in the Spectral Domain for Speaker Recognition.
-Pre-print arXiv:2502.14110
+Physica D: Nonlinear Phenomena, 481, 134868.
+DOI: 10.1016/j.physd.2025.134868